PKU-Alignment/Safe-Policy-Optimization/docs/source/usage/eval.rst

 .. note::

-    This plotter is also suitable for mmulti-agent algorithms plotting.
+    This plotter is also suitable for multi-agent algorithms plotting.
 However, in experiment we found that the cost value training curve of multi-agent safe and unsafe algorithms are largely different, which makes the plot not very clear.
 So we recommend to plot the multi-agent training curve by running the plotter in ``safepo/multi_agent/plot_for_benchmark``.